 Payment

-The Billed Party must pay each Invoice within thirty (30) calendar days after the Due Date, except where an Invoice is subject to a Billing Dispute, in which case the Billed Party must pay those parts of the Invoice that are not subject to the Billing Dispute.
+The Billed Party must pay the amount mentioned on each Invoice within thirty (30) Calendar Days after the Due Date, irrespective of where an Invoice is subject to a Billing Dispute.

 All payments must be:

-paid by electronic funds transfer directly to the nominated account of the Billing Party, or such other means as may be agreed by the Parties; and
+paid by electronic funds transfer directly to the nominated account of the Billing party, or such other means as may be agreed by the parties; and

-paid without any set‐off or counter‐claim and free of any withholding or deduction, unless otherwise agreed by the Parties.
+paid without any set‐off or counter‐claim and free of any withholding or deduction, unless otherwise agreed by the parties in writing.

 Payments are deemed to be received on the date the electronic funds are cleared in the Billing Party’s bank account, unless the payment is subsequently dishonoured, in which case payment is deemed not to have been received until cleared funds are received by the Billing Party that are net of any associated bank charges or transfer fees, together with any dishonour fees and other related charges.